 Epi-links to other case(s) of neurologic illness; foreign travel <3 weeks; animal bite/scratch (especially wildlife); thought to be related to a recent immunization (<4 weeks); significant mosquito or tick exposure (e.g. outdoor activities in non-urban areas)

 Hallmarks of infection (e.g. fever, rash, CSF pleocytosis); in particular, pediatric deaths

 Testing will be tailored to each case as determined by clinical picture, laboratory values, and exposure history.
 [Please note that anti-NMDA receptor testing is NOT performed at VRDL.]

 Requirements for Sending Samples

-Physicians must meet the following three requirements to submit samples for testing:
+Physicians must meet the following requirements to submit samples for testing:

-2. A completed 2-page Case History Form and Specimen Submittal Form must be sent along with a full set of specimens.
+2. If testing is approved, a completed 2-page Case History Form and Specimen Submittal Form (provided upon approval) must be sent along with a full set of specimens.
 Required samples are:

 Additional samples may also be requested, such as a rectal swab, stool, or convalescent serum.
 Tissues will be requested for autopsy cases, and additional samples may be requested for suspect rabies cases.

 Samples can be sent via overnight courier (such as FedEx or GSO) to the following address: